|Grade Levels||Group Size||Tutor Type||Qualifying Studies||Average Effect Size|

 -Quarterly data reviews

 |Annual License Fee (Per School Site)|

--Covers any number of tutors and students using TwLS at an individual school site.
+-Covers any number of students and tutors using TwLS at an individual school site

 Research on Program Outcomes